GNOME/gimp/plug-ins/script-fu/docs/using-v3-binding.md

 ## Knowing what constructs need conversion

-You *should* (but are not required to) eliminate all uses of symbols TRUE and FALSE from a script using v3 dialect.
+You *should* (but are not required to) eliminate most uses of symbols TRUE and FALSE from a script using v3 dialect.

 You should eliminate many, *but not all*, uses of the *car* function wrapping a call to the PDB,